wesselvdv/pgbouncer/doc/usage.md

 Transaction pooling

 :   A server connection is assigned to a client only during a transaction.
-    When PgBouncer notices that transaction is over, the server connection will be put back into the pool.
+    When pg_ddm notices that transaction is over, the server connection will be put back into the pool.

 Statement pooling